Switching mortgage? Beware of ‘special offers’

 Compare your mortgage rate

 So don’t let the short term gain of a cashback offer dazzle you, the interest rate actually determines your monthly repayments and how much you spend on your mortgage altogether.
 When you’re switching mortgages, you should compare the mortgage interest rates out there.
-You can do this easily using our mortgage comparison.
-The comparison will show you the difference between what you are currently paying and what is available in the market, your monthly repayments and the cost over the lifetime of your mortgage.
+You can do this easily using our mortgage Money Tool.
+The tool will show you the difference between what you are currently paying and what is available in the market, your monthly repayments and the cost over the lifetime of your mortgage.

 Find out more about switching your mortgage and what to consider.Return to News